winnie1994/spark/docs/docs/controls.md

 # Controls

-TEST.
 A program using `Spark` can use any camera control scheme that is compatible with THREE.js and will typically manipulate a `THREE.Camera` object's transform. `Spark` also ships with simple, intuitive controls for navigating 3D space that use the keyboard + mouse, game pad, or mobile multi-touch.
 To add these controls, you can create a `SparkControls` instance:

 ```typescript
 const controls = new SparkControls({